MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/microsoftml-install-pretrained-models.md

 For sentiment analysis and image detection, Machine Learning Server offers two approaches for training the models: you can train the models yourself using your data, or install pre-trained models that come with training data obtained and developed by Microsoft.
 The advantage of pre-trained models is that you can score new content right away.

-+ Sentiment analysis scores raw unstructured text in positive-negative terms, returning a score between 0 and 1.
++ Sentiment analysis scores raw unstructured text in positive-negative terms, returning a score between 0 (negative) and 1 (positive), indicating relative sentiment.

-+ Image detection identifies features of the image, returning
++ Image detection identifies features of the image.
+There are several use cases for this model: image recognition, image classification.
+For image recognition, the model returns n-grams that possibly describe the image.
+For image classification, the model evaluates images and returns a classification based on possible classes you provided (for example, is the image a fish or a dog).

 Pre-trained models are available for both R and Python development, through the [MicrosoftML R package](../r-reference/microsoftml/microsoftml-package.md) and the [microsoftml Python package](../python-reference/microsoftml/microsoftml-package.md).

 ## Get the pretrained models

 Pre-trained models are installed through Setup as an optional component of the **Machine Learning Server** or **SQL Server Machine Learning**.
-You can also get them through a local tools installation of the Python client libraries or through **Microsoft R Client**.
+You can also get them through a local tools installation of the Python client libraries (for microsoftml) or through **Microsoft R Client** (for MicrosoftML).

+Models that include training data are local, added to the MicrosoftML and microsftml library, respectively, when you run setup.
+The files are \mxlibs\<modelname>_updated.model for Python and \mxlibs\x64\<modelname>_updated.model for R.

-For samples showing how to use pretrained models for sentiment analysis and image featurization, see [Samples for MicrosoftML](../r/sample-microsoftml.md).
+For samples showing how to use pretrained models, see [Samples for MicrosoftML](../r/sample-microsoftml.md).

 ## Next steps